<

 Key facts

-- Location: Facility sits adjacent to the Maryvale Mill, Victoria’s largest generator of baseload renewable energy, and the state’s largest industrial user of natural gas and a significant electricity consumer
+• Location: The facility sits adjacent to the Maryvale Mill, Victoria’s largest generator of baseload renewable energy.
+The mill is also the state’s largest industrial user of natural gas and a significant electricity consumer

-- Job Creation: For the three years of Stage One construction, 500 Victorian jobs each year and 455 jobs ongoing (including flow-ons) as well as supporting jobs at the Mill
+• Job Creation: 60 full time on-site jobs and 455 jobs during construction (including flow-ons) as well as supporting jobs at the mill

-- Environmental Impact: Stage One of the facility's construction would reduce Victoria’s net CO2 emissions by an estimated 270,000 tonnes annually, equal to taking 50,000 cars off the road.
-Would divert 325K of waste from landfill each year, turning it into energy or recycling it
+• Environmental Impact: Stage One of the facility's construction would reduce Victoria’s net CO2 emissions by an estimated 270,000 tonnes annually, equal to taking 50,000 cars off the road.
+This would divert 325,000 tonnes of waste from landfill each year, turning it into energy or recycling it.